SAP-samples/teched2023-AD180v/exercises/2_Build_Apps/3_build-apps-deploy/build-apps-deply.md

     ![Settings](build2.png)

-3. Click **Build**.
+5. Click **Build**.

-The build may take a a little while(20 minutes or so) so you may want to skip to the next tutorial.
+The build may take a a little while (20 minutes or so).
+Take a breath and have a break.
 If you refresh the page, the status will change from `created` to `queued` to finally `delivered`.

 ![Build status](build3.png)